Wouldn’t you think a non-toxic nursery would be the norm? Unfortunately, not so much.

 – Volatile Organic Compounds or Volatile Organic Chemicals (VOC)

 The most well-known harmful chemicals are Volatile Organic Compounds.
 These hazardous substances are emitted as gases and cause numerous health concerns like headaches, nausea, or dizziness.

-Off-gassing mostly occurs in brand new furniture, many times kid’s furniture can off-gas for months or years without noticeable fumes.
+Off-gassing mostly occurs in brand new furniture.
+Children’s furniture can often off-gas for months or years without noticeable fumes.
 These known carcinogens thrive in small spaces with high heat and humidity.
 Cabinetry, office desks, sofas, closets, carpeted floors, and even kids’ plastic toys are the most common sources of VOC.

 Formaldehyde is a known carcinogen.
 Sadly, it can be found in many pressed-wood furniture in the form of glues and adhesives as well as in conventional paints.

 – Polyvinyl Chloride (PVC)

 You might have heard of Polyvinyl Chloride (PVC or Vinyl) numerous times before.
 It’s a high-strength thermoplastic material that contains numerous hazardous chemicals, including phthalates, lead, cadmium, and/or organotins, that can stunt child development.
 It can leach out or evaporate into the air over time.